Syeda-Eman/40-days-of-Python/Day_6.md

 # 10- Commenting markdown line

-To comment out a line in Markdown, you can use the HTML comment syntax.
-This is done by wrapping your comment text within and.
+You can use the HTML comment syntax to comment out a line in Markdown.
+This is done by wrapping your comment text within it.
 For example:

 <!-- This is a comment -->

-Shortcut to comment a md line is Ctrl + /
+The shortcut to comment a md line is Ctrl + /

 # 11- Adding code or code block